Palin, Murkowski highlight Alaska's 2 elections on Tuesday

 Sweeney also filed days before the special election as a write-in candidate for that race.
 Palin’s campaign on Friday sent an email wrongly stating there were no official write-in candidates in the race.

-Alaska’s elections process, approved by voters in 2020 and used for the first time this year, pairs open primaries, in which all candidates in a race are on the ballot together, with ranked vote general elections.
-The four candidates with the most votes in each primary race advance to the November general election.
+Alaska’s elections process, approved by voters in 2020 and used for the first time this year, ends party primaries and institutes ranked voting for general elections.
+In the primary, all candidates in a race are listed together; each voter picks one candidate per race.
+The four candidates who win the most votes in each race advance to the November general election, in which ranked voting will be used.

 Bob Cruise left a Peltola fundraiser in Juneau Friday with a yard sign.
 He said his three granddaughters are of indigenous heritage.
 “It’s important to me for them to see an indigenous woman go to Washington, D.C., as Alaska’s representative.
 That would mean the world to me, especially one with the leadership abilities and all the wonderful qualities that Mary has,” he said.